pinkdragon1000/Word-Cloud/README.md

 # Word Cloud
 * A Word Cloud made with a couple Python packages.
+* I used a Virtual Machine (VMware) to install packages and run Jupyter Notebook.
+Since I have a Windows computer I do not have Linux directly on my computer.

 ## Simple Word Cloud of the Adventures of Sherlock Holmes
 By Sir Arthur Conan Doyle